Haivision/srt/docs/handshake.md

 only one KMX process in the handshake, in HSv5 this must also initialize the cryptos in the opposite direction.
 This is accomplished by "reverse KMX":

-1. The Initiator initializes its Sender Crypto (TXC), and **clones it** to the Receiver Crypto.
+1. The Initiator initializes its Sender Crypto (TXC), like above, and then **clones it** to the Receiver Crypto.
 2. The Initiator sends KMX message to the Responder.
-3. The Responder deploys the KMX message into its Receiver Crypto (RXC), and **clones it** to its Sender Crypto.
+3. The Responder deploys the KMX message into its Receiver Crypto (RXC)
+4. The Responder initializes its Sender Crypto by **cloning** the Receiver Crypto, that is, by extracting the SEK and SALT from the Receiver Crypto and use them to initialize the Sender Crypto (clone the keys).

 This way the Sender (being a Responder) has the Sender Crypto initialized in a manner very similar to that of Initiator.
 The only difference is that the SEK and SALT parameters in the crypto:
- - In Initiator, they are taken from Random Number Generator
+ - In Initiator, they are random-generated
  - In Responder, they are extracted from the Receiver Crypto, which was configured by the incoming KMX message